Glamorosa

 Glamorosa is a Philippine television drama series broadcast by TV5.
 Directed by Eric Quizon, Joyce Bernal, Argel Joseph and Jon Red, it stars Lorna Tolentino, Alice Dixson, Zoren Legaspi, Tonton Gutierrez, Victor Silayan, Martin Escudero and Ritz Azul.
 It aired from November 7, 2011 to February 10, 2012, replacing Sa Ngalan ng Ina and was replaced by Valiente.

-The series is all about the world of cosmetic surgery and the glamorous lifestyle of the two cosmetic surgeons competing for love and success in an industry masked by beauty and marred by intrigues and lies.
+The series is all about the complex world of cosmetic surgery, and the lifestyles of two cosmetic surgeons who compete against one another for love and success in their field.

 It is also the 2nd Primetime Anniversary Offering of TV5.

 The Primetime Series has also been part of the Top 10 Primetime Programs in the NUTAM Ratings.

 Synopsis

 Vengeance puzzled life of Paulina after what happened to her family.
 Her father was brutally killed on that day which turned her mother to be mentally distraught.
 She planned a revenge plot on Dra.
 Claudia Herrera, the main root of her miserable life and the root of her rivalry with Natalia.

 Natalia, Claudia's daughter, was trapped by a perfectionist mother.
 Her mother never felt that she'd live up to her expectations and pressured her every time.
 One day, she met Karl in an incident that started her love for Karl.

 Meanwhile, Paulina started her revenge.
 She asked Karl to seduce Natalia.
 After a long court and the pressure, Natalia was experiencing from her mother, she decided to live with Karl and make their family.
 Unfortunately, Karl had fallen in love with Natalia.
 Paulina used Claudia to bring back Karl to her and the same with Claudia.

 When Natalia was set to labor, she suffered a car accident with Karl.
 Claudia kept the newborn baby to Oscar, her driver, and bodyguard, while Karl suffered amnesia.
 Paulina used this incident to take away her love for Karl from Natalia.
 She also used that incident to blackmail Claudia to support Karl's hospital needs which made Claudia give her millions.

 Paulina used the money to go abroad and start her business along with Karl and the baby that was given by Oscar.
 She didn't know that it wasn't Karl and Natalia's daughter because Oscar gave his own daughter for the hospital's needs it was needed to support its life.

 Because of what had happened, Natalia chose to study abroad and erase all the things from her past, including her heartbreak and the death of her child.